 HACKETT, MARY ADDISON

-Mary Addison Hackett earned her MFA from the University of Illinois at Chicago in 1995 and her BFA from the University of Tennessee, Knoxville.
-Born in Atlanta, Georgia, and raised in Nashville, Tennessee, she spent several years in Los Angeles and the Mojave Desert before returning to the American South in 2021.
-She is currently based in Nashville, Tennessee.
+Hackett received her MFA from the University of Illinois at Chicago and her BFA from the University of Tennessee, Knoxville.
+Born in Atlanta, Georgia and raised in Nashville, Tennessee, Hackett lived and worked between Los Angeles, Nashville, and Joshua Tree, California before returning to the American South in 2021.
+She is currently based in Nashville.